mattarderne/rdrn.dev/about.md

 I'm available for consulting and remote or in person development.
 <br>

-Please get in touch via the links on the right.
+Please get in touch via the links on the left.
 <br>
 I'm currently based in {{ site.location }}.
 <br>